Follow the Cipher

-Follow the Cipher is a Swedish heavy metal band from Falun, formed in 2014 by guitarist and songwriter Ken Kängström, a longtime Sabaton contributor.
+Follow the Cipher is a Swedish symphonic power metal band from Falun, formed in 2014 by guitarist and songwriter Ken Kängström, a longtime Sabaton contributor.
 An early line-up featured bassist Jonas Asplind, drummer Karl Löfgren and guitarist/backing vocalist Viktor Carlsson.
 The band released their self‑titled debut album on Nuclear Blast Records on 11 May 2018.
 They subsequently issued the single "The Pioneer" with a lyric video in June 2019, and in October 2021 the band announced the departure of vocalist Linda Toni Grahn while releasing "Rewind the Stars" as her farewell track.
+The band is currently on hold with no replacements for the departed members.